CS107-off-piste/cs107-FinalProject/docs/milestone1.md

 ### Where will your test suite live?
 Will you use TravisCI?
 CodeCov?

 As described above, we intend to have a separate `test/` directory in which test files will be placed.
-Our intention is to use [Google's C++ testing library](https://github.com/google/googletest).
+Our intention is to use [Google's C++ testing library](https://github.com/google/googletest) to perform testing in this directory.
+This will include both "unit" tests to test specific functions, and broader "functional" tests to check that our library is performing as expected on tasks such as computing the derivative and value from a user-inputted function.
+We will also look into using their [benchmarking library](https://github.com/google/benchmark) to provide performance reports, so that we can notice if a commit has caused performance of core functions (such as building a computational graph or calculating its derivative and value using the reverse mode) to deteriorate.

 We have already set up TravisCI and CodeCov as part of the previous Milestone.
 We will update our `travis.yml` and `Makefile` to automate the running of tests following pushes to the project repository.